Denmark exercises control over the Kingdom’s foreign affairs, security, and defense policy, in consultation with Greenland and the Faroe Islands.

 - Greenland is a self-governing region within the Kingdom of Denmark, and geographically a part of the North American continent.
-Along with Denmark, Greenland was an EU member from 1973.
-In 1985, however, Greenland left the union and has not been a member since.
-The Greenlandic government is actively working to attract investments to Greenland to diversify the economy and integrate it into the world economy.
+Along with Denmark, Greenland was an EU member from 1973; however, in 1985, Greenland left the EU.
+The Greenlandic government is actively working to attract investments to Greenland to diversify its economy and further integrate itself into the global economy.

 - Two-thirds of Greenland lies within the Arctic Circle, and its northern tip is less than 500 miles from the North Pole.
-Its land area is over 50 times that of Denmark but has the lowest population density in the world, with approximately 56,000 inhabitants (or 1/100th the population of mainland Denmark), and the ice sheet covers nearly 80 percent of Greenland.
+Its land area is over 50 times that of Denmark, but has the lowest population density in the world, with approximately 56,000 inhabitants (or 1/100th the population of mainland Denmark), and the ice sheet covers nearly 80 percent of Greenland.
 Greenland can be reached by air from Denmark or Iceland.
 There are currently no direct commercial flights to or from the United States.
-Transportation infrastructure in Greenland is focused on air and sea, due to the climate and geography.
+Transportation infrastructure in Greenland is focused on air and sea due to the climate and geography.
 Greenland has no railroads or roads to connect towns and settlements, and passengers and goods are transported between regions by sea or air only.

 The Faroe Islands

-- The Islands exported DKK 9,539.6 million (USD 1.43 million) worth of goods in 2019, 93.7 percent of which were fish products, with the remainder being marine vessels, and aircraft resales.
+- The Faroe Islands exported DKK 12.5 billion (USD 1.79 billion) worth of goods in 2022, 92 percent of which were fish products, with the remainder being mainly marine vessels and aircraft resales.
 In recent years, construction, transportation, banking, and other financial services sectors have grown.
-While there has been interest in offshore oil and gas exploration is developing, though commercially viable finds have not been made.
-In 2019, the majority of goods exports went to Russia (23.2 percent), however this number significantly decreased in 2022 to 8 percent.
+While there has been interest in offshore oil and gas exploration, commercially viable finds have not been made.
+The majority of goods exported in 2021 went to Russia (23.2 percent), however this number significantly decreased in 2022 to 8 percent.
 In 2022, top export markets for Faroese goods included the United Kingdom (14 percent), Denmark (13.2 percent), and the United States (13 percent).
-Goods imports totaled DKK 8,147.6 million (USD 1.222 million) in 2019.
-Most imports came from Europe in 2019; 1.4 percent originated in the United States.
-Denmark provided 36.5 percent of imports, Germany 10.4 percent, Norway 7.5 percent, China 6.1 percent, and the Netherlands 5.2 percent.
-Imports consist of input to industry (Machinery and transport equipment, 30.1 percent, Mineral fuels, lubricants and related materials 15.4 percent), items for household consumption (Food and live animals 16.3 percent), fuels (18.7 percent), and machinery and capital equipment (8.7 percent).
+Goods imports totaled DKK 12.1 billion (USD 1.74 billion) in 2022.
+Most imports came from Europe; 1.01 percent originated in the United States.
+Denmark provided 22.9 percent of imports, followed by the Netherlands (13.5 percent), Norway (12.4 percent), Germany (8.6 percent), and China (6.1 percent).
+Imports consist mainly of inputs to industry (28.6 percent), items for household consumption (16.3 percent), fuels (18.7 percent), and machinery and capital equipment (8.7 percent).

 - The Faroe Islands’ small, open, but non-diversified economy makes it highly vulnerable to changes in international markets.
 The Faroe Islands have full autonomy to set tax rates and fees, and to set levels of spending on the services they provide.
-Denmark upholds an annual block grant of DKK 642 million – roughly USD 96 million.
+Denmark provides an annual block grant, which was DKK 642 million (USD 96 million) in 2022.